AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/user-guide/configure.md

 ![add a custom profile attribute](../images/user-guide/profile-attributes.png)

+## Set options

+The set options step allows you to configure a schedule to automate prediction runs, define prediction exclusions to filter certain events, and toggle Profile on/off.

 ### Configure a schedule *(optional)* {#configure-a-schedule}

-The **[!UICONTROL Advanced]** step appears.
-This optional step allows you to configure a schedule to automate prediction runs, define prediction exclusions to filter certain events, or select **[!UICONTROL Finish]** if nothing is needed.

-Setup a scoring schedule by configuring the **[!UICONTROL Scoring Frequency]**.
+To set up a scoring schedule, start by configuring the **[!UICONTROL Scoring Frequency]**.
 Automated prediction runs can be scheduled to run on either a weekly or a monthly basis.

 ![](../images/user-guide/schedule.png)

-### Prediction exclusions
+### Prediction exclusions *(optional)*

 If your dataset contained any columns added as test data, you can add that column or event to an exclusion list by selecting **Add Exclusion** followed by entering the field you wish to exclude.
 This prevents events that meet certain conditions from being evaluated when generating scores.
 This feature can be used to filter out irrelevant data inputs or certain promotions.